The bell rings and chaos ensues.

 The solution?
 Deal with problems while they’re small.
 That doesn’t mean that you hand out a punishment for every minor infraction.
 But it does mean that you do at least address it – every time.
 A quick “Olivia, remember to sharpen your pencil before class starts” shows you’re paying attention and expect students to follow class procedures.

 - Be kind but firm.
 Don’t be mean.
 Please don’t.
 It may seem like being mean will help you have an orderly classroom, but it’s not worth the cost because you’ll lose the opportunity to really impact their lives and their hearts.
 On the other hand, don’t be a pushover either.
 Be kind but firm.
 When you must confront a problem, address the student(s) with kindness and respect, but show them that you mean business and will follow through.
-(Once again, we’ll be talking about this more in our live training.
+(Once again, we talk about thsi more in the free minicourse .
 You can also read this article for more tips on being both kind and firm.)

 - Have consequences.
 Positive motivation simply isn’t enough.
 Yes, rewards can be part of your classroom.
 But they must be coupled with consequences.
 Why?
 I explain it here in my post “Why Classrooms Need Consequences.”
 (By the way, if your school doesn’t allow consequences, you can instead remove privileges – it works basically the same but normally will work with your school’s guidelines.)